deusaquilus/akka-http-quill-streaming/README.md

-# Trivial Example of Quill with Akka Streaming (via Monix)
+# Simple Example of Quill with Akka Streaming (via Monix)

 See `AkkaHttpTestReactive.scala`.